 Check out Martha's Vineyard in the American Revolution.
 NOW AVAILABLE!....

-Taking orders now! email me at email@example.com see below
+email me at firstname.lastname@example.org see below

 Zoom Book Talk offered by the Aquinnah Library on Saturday December 4.
 Because it was held at 11 am, friends from Scotland, Finland, England and Switzerland could participate in the program without staying up past their bedtime.
 How great to visit with friend and family from afar.

-Book talks for Martha's Vineyard in the American Revolution:
+Martha's Vineyard in the American Revolution.

 We know the struggle General Washington had to win the Revolution.
 We've got the details on how the War unfolded on Martha's Vineyard.
 Learn about the sermons of Chilmark's Jonathan Mayhew against the Stamp Act.
 Discover the clever piloting of Captain Nathan Daggett leading to Cornwallis' surrender in Yorktown.
 Vineyard heroes were in the thick of Revolutionary fervor.
 Read all about it in Martha's Vineyard in the American Revolution, available NOW at Edgartown Books, Bunch of Grapes, Phillips Hardware and email@example.com!
 To order your copy, fill out the form below.
 Do it now, before you forget!

 Below is an woodcut by Dr. Charles Banks.
 It shows the local Sea Coast Defense Company preparing to protect the Vineyard during the Revolutionary War.
 Courtesy of the Martha's Vineyard Museum.

 Fill out and submit this form to request an autographed copy of Martha's Vineyard in the American Revolution.
 I will mail out a copy as soon as I can.